VikashMaurya10/nextjs-boilerplate-with-auth/README.md

  */
 export const metadata = {
   title: 'Home',
-  description: 'Home page description'
+  description: 'Home page description',
+  ...others
 };

 ```
-- Any reusable constant and common function should go to **utils**
+- Any reusable constant and common function should go to **config** and **lib** accordingly.
 - Any global styles should go to global.css and any module based css goes to file like moduleName.css
 - Any module based css should have a container to isolate css code and prevent overwrite
 - All page should contain a description at top like :